Tag Archives: mental health

 It’s January 27, 2016, Bell Let’s Talk day.

-goneThe day when you call, text, or tweet to raise awareness of mental illness as an effort to end the stigma attached to this type of suffering.
+goneThe day you call, text, or tweet to raise awareness of mental illness as an effort to end the stigma attached to this type of suffering.
 It is a great cause that brings all the levels of support and avenues for help to light.
 I would like to point out where we are failing and still have much work to do.

 The crisis hotlines are only for people who are actually on the ledge.
 These selfless men and women who answer these calls are trained to encourage you to climb down.
 This is not a number you can call if you are hurting and contemplating suicide.
 If that is the case you will be directed to your family physician.